MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office-deployment-tool-configuration-options.md

 Defines application preferences for Microsoft 365 Apps, including VBA Macro notifications, default file locations, and default file format.
 To create a configuration file with application preferences, we recommend you use the [Office Customization Tool for Click-to-Run](https://config.office.com/), a web application with a full user interface.
 You can also use the tool to learn more about the available application preferences.

-For more details on application preferences, see [Apply application preferences](overview-office-deployment-tool.md#apply-application-preferences-to-microsoft-365-apps) and [Apply application preferences to an existing installation of Office](overview-office-deployment-tool.md#apply-application-preferences-to-an-existing-installation-of-microsoft-365-apps).
+For more information about application preferences, see [Apply application preferences](overview-office-deployment-tool.md#apply-application-preferences-to-microsoft-365-apps) and [Apply application preferences to an existing installation of Office](overview-office-deployment-tool.md#apply-application-preferences-to-an-existing-installation-of-microsoft-365-apps).

 ### Example